 you may need to start using insulin or you may need more insulin.

-An infant of a woman with diabetes is at risk for many problems.
-These issues can
+When you have diabetes, your baby is at risk for many problems.
+These issues can happen

-happen in pregnancy and after birth.
-The problems happen when your blood sugar isn’t
+in pregnancy and after birth.
+The problems happen when your blood sugar isn’t controlled

 Who is at risk for gestational diabetes?